pfrazee/nquery/README.md

   console.log(numAffected); // 1
 });

-// Persistant transactions
-var num_updates = 0;
-var $foo = n$('.foo', { persist: true });
-var interval = setInterval(function() {
-	// Do a "clock" output for five seconds, then close the transaction
-	$foo.text(''+new Date());
-	if (++num_updates == 5) {
-		clearInterval(interval);
-		$foo.closeTxn();
-	}
-}, 1000);

 // Events
-n$('.foo')
+n$('.foo').on('click', onClick, function(eventStreamURI) {
+	console.log(eventStreamURI); // "httpl://host.page/regions/1/evt/1?token=...."
+	n$.off(eventStreamURI); // stop listening
+});
-	.on('click', function(e) {
+function onClick(e) {
 	console.log(e); /* =>
 	{
 		altKey: false
 		bubbles: true
 		button: 0
 		cancelable: true
 		clientX: 94
 		clientY: 330
 		ctrlKey: false
 		data: undefined
 		eventPhase: 3
 		metaKey: false
 		offsetX: 94
 		offsetY: 330
 		pageX: 94
 		pageY: 330
 		screenX: 94
 		screenY: 415
 		shiftKey: false
 		timeStamp: 1388267407725
 		type: "click"
 		which: 1
+	} */
-		} ^ notice that unpassable references such as `target` are not included */
+	// notice that unpassable references such as `target` are not included }
-	}, function(eventStreamURI) {
-		console.log(eventStreamURI); // "httpl://host.page/regions/1/evt/1?token=...."
-		n$.off(eventStreamURI); // stop listening
-	});
 ```

 ## How It Works

-Networked access to the document enables workers and WebRTC peers to share control of the GUI via messaging rather than entering the GUI thread.
+Networked access to the document enables workers and WebRTC peers to share the DOM via messaging.
+Ops are streamed in the request body, and the op return values are streamed in the response.

-The jQuery API uses chains of ordered operations, which means the ops can't be sent individually as requests (seperate requests have no delivery-order guarantees).
-Instead, the ops are streamed in the request body.
 Ending a request closes the transaction and releases any related state (eg the traversal position).
 For instance:

 ```
 // This jQuery command